iamtinsae/spendwise/README.md

 ## Support

-If you have any questions or issues, please don't hesitate to reach out to us on [GitHub Issues](https://github.com/iamtinsae/spendwise/issues).
-I'll do our best to assist you as soon as possible.
+If you have any questions or issues, please don't hesitate to reach out to me on [GitHub Issues](https://github.com/iamtinsae/spendwise/issues).
+I'll do my best to assist you as soon as possible.